opencpk/opencpk-template-base/TEMPLATE-HOWTO.md

 ## Creating a project from this template

+### Creating a project from this template - Option 1 - Fork the template repo into a new repo (recommended)

+* 1 - Go to this `opencpk/opencpk-template-base` repo on github and click the `Fork` button in the top right corner of the page.
+* 2 - Select the `Fork` option to create a new repo in your github account.
+* 3 - Give the newly forked repo a name like opencpk-template-module-python or opencpk-exampleproject

+### Creating a project from this template - Option 2 - Create a new repo from this template repo (less sustainable)

 * 1 - When creating a new github repository - select this project `opencpk/opencpk-template-base` in the `Repository template` field as shown below:

 ![template-howto-create-repo-from-template.png](assets/template-howto-create-repo-from-template.png)

 ## Seed the new project with .project.properties.json

-* 1 - Now that your project was generated from the template, clone it to your local machine.
+* 1 - Now that your project was generated or forked from the template, clone it to your local machine.

 * 2 - Edit the file `.project-properties.json.template` and update the values to match the values for your new code project.